 Overnight: Opatija | Breakfast

 Opatija - Plitvice Lakes.
-Today, you will discover the splendor of Croatia's most beautiful and ancient national park, Plitvice Lakes.
+Today, you will discover the splendour of Croatia's most beautiful and ancient national park, Plitvice Lakes.
 A UNESCO-protected gem, the area boasts 16 interconnected lakes adorned with breathtaking waterfalls.
 The park is located in the mountainous region of Lika and is a true wonder that is best explored on foot.

-Our entrance will include a serene boat ride across the mesmerizing Emerald Green Lake, also known as "Kozjak."
+Our entrance will include a serene boat ride across the mesmerising Emerald Green Lake, also known as "Kozjak."
 We will spend approximately 3 hours exploring the park, enjoying nature's captivating beauty and the lake's magical turquoise hues.

 Dinner and overnight in the Plitvice area.